franjuanele/tfm-word-painting/README.md

 This is the file containing the dictionary for lemmatization, taken from <https://github.com/michmech/lemmatization-lists>.

-## `stopwords.tx
+## `stopwords.txt`

 This file contains a (slightly modified, with added entries) file with what we have used as stopwords.
-The original file is taken from https://github.com/stopwords-iso/stopwords-it, and some entries have been added after we noticed some words that we thought were stopwords but weren't being considered.
+The original file is taken from <https://github.com/stopwords-iso/stopwords-it>, and some entries have been added after we noticed some words that we thought were stopwords but weren't being considered.

 ## `x.RData` and `y.RData` (placeholder)

 These two `.RData` files, which are outside the folder `./RDatas`, are meant to be used with the functions in `gm_fun.R`, like the section at the end of
 `prep.R`.
 They serve as examples that our process of transforming MusicXML to data frames is lossless, in terms of information, and thus it can be reverted.

+## `fitted_models.RData`

+This is a file which allows for instant loading of the pre-fitted models (although they do not take that much time to fit).

 ## `./RDatas` folder